-A redistribution of electoral boundaries for the ACT Legislative Assembly commenced in October 2014 and concluded in May 2015.
-The redistribution determined the boundaries and names for 5 electorates each with 5 members for the 2016 ACT Legislative Assembly election.
+A redistribution of electoral boundaries for the ACT Legislative Assembly commenced in October 2022 and concluded in September 2023.
+The final redistribution determined the boundaries for five electorates each with five members for the 2024 ACT Legislative Assembly election.

-The 5 electorates for the 2016 ACT election are:
+The five electorates for the 2024 ACT election are:

-- Brindabella comprising the district of Tuggeranong (excluding the suburb of Kambah and that portion of Tuggeranong District adjacent to Kambah to the west of Athllon Drive), and the districts of Booth, Cotter River, Paddy's River, Rendezvous Creek, Tennent and Mount Clear. - Ginninderra comprising the district of Belconnen (excluding the suburbs of Evatt, Giralang, Kaleen, Lawson and McKellar and that portion of Belconnen District adjacent to the Barton Highway). - Kurrajong comprising the districts of Canberra Central, Jerrabomberra (including the suburb of Hume), Kowen and Majura. - Murrumbidgee comprising the districts of Molonglo Valley, Weston Creek, Woden Valley, Coree (including the village of Uriarra) and Stromlo, the Tuggeranong suburb of Kambah, and that portion of Tuggeranong District adjacent to Kambah to the west of Athllon Drive. - Yerrabi comprising the districts of Gungahlin and Hall, the Belconnen suburbs of Evatt, Giralang, Kaleen, Lawson and McKellar and that portion of Belconnen District adjacent to the Barton Highway.
+- Brindabella a five-member electorate comprising the district of Tuggeranong, and the districts of Booth, Cotter River, Paddy's River, Rendezvous Creek, Tennent and Mount Clear; - Ginninderra a five-member electorate comprising the district of Belconnen (excluding the suburbs of Giralang and Kaleen); - Kurrajong a five-member electorate comprising the districts of Canberra Central (excluding the suburbs of Deakin, Forrest, Red Hill and Yarralumla), and the districts of Jerrabomberra (including the suburb of Hume), Kowen and Majura; - Murrumbidgee a five-member electorate comprising the districts of Molonglo Valley, Weston Creek, Woden Valley, Coree (including the village of Uriarra) and Stromlo, and the Canberra Central suburbs of Deakin, Forrest, Red Hill and Yarralumla; and - Yerrabi a five-member electorate comprising the districts of Gungahlin and Hall and the Belconnen District suburbs of Giralang and Kaleen.

-Map of ACT electoral boundaries for the 2016 ACT election
+Map of ACT electoral boundaries for the 2024 ACT election